sagaofpls/sagaofpls.github.io/chapters/chapter-09-renaissance.md

 ## Customer Satisfaction

 Claes Fornell had been introduced to PLS around the end 1970s / early 1980s by American Professor and morphometrician Fred Bookstein, while both were teaching at the University of Michigan.
 In turn, Fred Bookstein was an expert in morphometrics who had had the opportunity to learn about Herman Wold's methods and even collaborate with him.
 In fact, a couple of geometrical interpretations of PLS-PM were provided by Bookstein (1980, 1982).
 Among one of the most cited PLS papers on marketing applications is the 1982 article "Exit Voice", written by both Fornell and Bookstein in the Journal of Marketing Research.
 Claes found PLS very interesting and convenient.
-He even edited a two volume book published under the title _A Second Generation of Multivariate Analysis_ ([Fornell, 1982](references.html/#Fornell1982)).
+He even edited a two volume book published under the title _A Second Generation of Multivariate Analysis_ [@Fornell1982].
 And he also taught those methods to students in the Business PhD Program at Michigan University.

 Claes Fornell used the PLS Path Modeling approach for Customer Satisfaction, and he, like Svante, used it not only for academic research but also for consulting purposes.
 In this case, the method was employed by the firm _Claes Fornell Group_ (CFG).
 The main application of PLS-PM by Claes Fornell was on Customer Satisfaction.
 Among his entrepeneurial research projects he developed the _Swedish Customer Satisfaction Barometer_ in 1989.
 And then he started the project for developing the _American Customer Satisfaction Index_ (ACSI) in 1994.